netboxlabs/console-docs/docs/Administration Console/admin-console-overview.md

 ![ingress allow list](../images/console/ingress_allow_list.png)

-The Ingress Allow List, if configured, inbound Web/API traffic will only be permitted to either IPv4 or IPv6 CIDR ranges listed on the Ingress Allow List.
+If the Ingress Allow List is configured, then inbound Web/API traffic will only be permitted to either IPv4 or IPv6 CIDR ranges listed on the Ingress Allow List.

 #### 7c.
 NetBox Configmap ENV